kimsQ/rc/docs/getting-started/javascript.md

 ## No special fallbacks when JavaScript is disabled

-Bootstrap's plugins don't fall back particularly gracefully when JavaScript is disabled.
+Ratchet plus's plugins don't fall back particularly gracefully when JavaScript is disabled.
 If you care about the user experience in this case, use [`<noscript>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/noscript) to explain the situation (and how to re-enable JavaScript) to your users, and/or add your own custom fallbacks.

 {% callout warning %}
 #### Third-party libraries

-**Bootstrap does not officially support third-party JavaScript libraries** like Prototype or jQuery UI.
+**Ratchet plus does not officially support third-party JavaScript libraries** like Prototype or jQuery UI.
 Despite `.noConflict` and namespaced events, there may be compatibility problems that you need to fix on your own.
 {% endcallout %}

 ## Transitions

 For simple transition effects, include `transition.js` once alongside the other JS files.
-If you're using the compiled (or minified) `bootstrap.js`, there is no need to include this—it's already there.
+If you're using the compiled (or minified) `Ratchet plus.js`, there is no need to include this—it's already there.

 Transition.js is a basic helper for `transitionEnd` events as well as a CSS transition emulator.
 It's used by the other plugins to check for CSS transition support and to catch hanging transitions.